-The economic outlook of the Foundation is affected by the overall economy, state and federal laws, investment returns, support received from the University, charitable contributions and various other revenue sources.
+The economic outlook of the Foundation is affected by the COVID-19 pandemic, the overall economy, state and federal laws, investment returns, support received from the University, charitable contributions and various other revenue sources.
 Changes in state appropriations to the University may result in changes in the amount of support the Foundation receives from the University.

 Budgeted revenues that fund supporting services are driven primarily from support from the University and fees assessed on charitable contributions and the endowment.
-As the Foundation and University enter into year five of the Go Greater campaign, the projections and resulting budget for revenues for the upcoming fiscal year increased by 10%.
-Other than the overall economy and investment returns, management is not aware of any factors that would have a significant impact on budgeted revenues for the next fiscal year.
+As a result of the COVID-19 pandemic, and resulting health and economic crises, the Foundation is projecting a 13% decrease in budgeted revenues for the upcoming fiscal year.
+Other than the COVID-19 pandemic, the overall economy and investment returns, management is not aware of any factors that would have a significant impact on budgeted revenues for the next fiscal year.